Robert believes that invaluable insight comes by examining the traditions of various cultures, institutions, and individuals.

 24. Wheat and Grapes in Circle

 Representing the communion meal elements, the combination of the wheat and grapes is bread and wine, symbolizing the body and blood of Jesus Christ.
 The ritual recreates and honors the last meal that Christ had with his disciples before crucifixion and death.
-It is also used as a representation of a fruitful harvest and to symbolize abundance.
+It is also used to represent a fruitful harvest and symbolize abundance.

 Standing in front of a tree full of Chrismon decorations is truly a captivating experience.
 Because they symbolize the name and nature of Christ, Chrismons are used during Advent to decorate the main tree in many church sanctuaries.
 Advent, the time leading up to Christmas, includes the four preceding Sundays.
 When you discover the meaning of Chrismon ornaments, you cross denominational lines and embrace the heritage of God's pure love.

 - 300 Chrismons ideas in 2020 | chrismons, chrismon .... https://www.pinterest.com/brendalucillef/chrismons/

 - Alpha and omega. (n.d.).
 Retrieved January from https://www.theidioms.com/alpha-and-omega/